 Step 1.
 Sauté the Mirepoix

 To get started sauté the carrot, celery, and onion (aka mirepoix), then add in the garlic and ground turkey.
+You can chop the mirepoix ingredients by hand or toss them all into a food processor and then pulse until finely chopped.
+I love using my mini food processor to do this!

 Step 2.
 Simmer the Sauce